Environment Protection Act 1970 & Environment Protection (Residential Noise) Regulations 2008

 Noise from commercial premises

-For non-residential premises Council can use the unreasonable noise provisions of the the City of Stonnington General Local Law 2008 (No.1), administered by Building and Local Law Services Department.
+For non-residential premises Council can use the unreasonable noise provisions of the the City of Stonnington General Local Law 2018 (No.1), administered by Amenity and Compliance Unit.

 Police and Council officers can warn offenders to stop noise such as noisy parties or annoying air conditioners during the Prohibited Hours of Residential Noise.

-Should you wish to register a complaint about excessive noise, or advise of any breaches of noise controls, this can be done in writing or by telephoning Council's Service Centre.
+Should you wish to register a complaint about excessive noise, or advise of any breaches of noise controls, this can be done in writing, via email or by telephoning Council's Service Centre.
 Complaints should include the date, the type of disturbance and the address where it occurring.

 They may also ask you to keep a diary of when the noise occurs or they may take measurements of the noise levels to present to a Magistrate if the problem is dealt with in court.